airbnb/ruby/README.md

     @current_user = User.find_by_id(1964192)
     ```

-* If the first argument to the method uses a parenthesis.
+* If the first argument to the method uses parentheses.

     ```ruby
     # bad